 Interesting Facts About Ghee

-- Ghee doesn't have to be refrigerated, only stored in air-tight containers.
+- Pure ghee with all water content properly removed doesn't have to be refrigerated, only stored in air-tight containers.

 - Ghee is often substituted for oil during deep frying because its smoke point is much higher (482 F / 250 C) than that of many oils.

-- Ghee is reported to help memory functions, ulcers, burn wounds, and even to slow cancer and certain diseases.
+- Used in moderation, ghee is reported to help memory functions, ulcers, burn wounds, and even to slow cancer and certain diseases.

-- Although ghee doesn't particularly smell bad, it is rich with butyric acid, a smelly substance used to create stink bombs!
+- Although ghee doesn't particularly smell bad when stored properly, it is rich with butyric acid, a smelly substance used to create stink bombs!
 The word butyric comes from butyrum, the Latin word for butter.

 How to Make Ghee